Thomasdevsp/Aula-GitHub/README.md

 # Aula

-So um exercicio da aula
+- So um exercicio da aula
-do professor Mayk Brito
+- do professor Mayk Brito
-Atualização da Aula (novo exercicio)